The Classification of Compounds in Chemistry

 3) The components can be separated by physical method.

 4) Mixture shows properties of the constituents.
 It consists of two or more components and does not have any chemical formula.
-They have homogeneous and heterogeneous in composition.
-Mixtures do not have sharp and melting point.
+They are homogeneous and heterogeneous in composition.
+Mixtures do not have a sharp melting point.

 Type of Mixture